nickc01/WeaverCore/docs_src~/articles/intro.md

 WeaverCore is a Hollow Knight modding library designed to allow modders to take full advantage of the Unity Editor to make brand new content for the game, such as new Enemies, Bosses, Scenes, NPCs, and more

-If you want to see some examples of where WeaverCore is used, check out the [Inferno King Grimm](https://github.com/nickc01/Inferno-King-Grimm) project, and the [Corrupted Kin](https://github.com/nickc01/Corrupted-Kin)
+If you want to see some examples of where WeaverCore is used, check out the [Inferno King Grimm](https://github.com/nickc01/Inferno-King-Grimm) project, and the [Corrupted Kin](https://github.com/nickc01/Corrupted-Kin) project

 > [!NOTE]
 > This guide assumes you have some knowledge on how to program in C# and how to use the Unity Editor.
 If you need some guides on how to program in C#, you can look up some tutorials on how to do it ([Like Brackeys](https://www.youtube.com/watch?v=N775KsWQVkw)).
-If you are looking for a guide on how to install the Unity Editor, you can look [here](xref:installingUnity.md)
+If you are looking for a guide on how to install the Unity Editor, you can [click here](xref:installingUnity.md)

 # Installation